Network Security

 UDP, the User Datagram Protocol, is stateless, connectionless, and unreliable.

 As we saw with IP source address forgery, any system can create and send UDP messages with forged source IP addresses.
-UDP interactions have no concept of sessions as far as the operating system is concerned and do not use sequence numbers, so attackers can inject messages directly without having to take over some session.
+UDP interactions have no concept of sessions as far as the operating system is concerned and do not use sequence numbers, so attackers can inject messages directly without having to take over a session.

 TCP, the Transmission Control Protocol, is stateful, connection-oriented, and reliable.
 Every packet contains a sequence number (a byte offset) and the operating system assembles received packets into their correct order.
-The receiver also sends acknowledgements so that any missing packets will be retransmitted.
+The receiver also sends acknowledgments so that any missing packets will be retransmitted.

 To handle in-order, reliable communication, TCP needs to establish state at both endpoints.
 It does this through a connection setup process that comprises a three-way handshake.

-1. SYN: The client sends a SYN segment.
+SYN: The client sends a SYN segment.

-The client selects a random initial sequence number (client_isn).
-This is the starting sequence number for the segments it will send.
+).
+This is the starting sequence number for the segments it will send.SYN/ACK: The server responds with a SYN/ACK.

-3. ACK: The client sends a final acknowledgement.
+.ACK: The client sends a final acknowledgment.

 Note that the initial sequence numbers are random rather than starting at zero as one might expect.
 There are two reasons for this.

-The primary reason is that message delivery times on an IP network are unpredictable and it is possible that a recently-closed connection may receive delayed messages, confusing the server on the state of that connection.
+The primary reason is that message delivery times on an IP network are unpredictable, and it is possible that a recently closed connection may receive delayed messages, confusing the server on the state of that connection.

-The security-sensitive reason is that if sequence numbers were predictable then it would be quite easy to launch a sequence number prediction attack where an attacker would be able to guess at likely sequence numbers on a connection and send masqueraded packets that will appear to be part of the data stream.
+The security-sensitive reason is that if sequence numbers were predictable, then it would be quite easy to launch a sequence number prediction attack where an attacker would be able to guess at likely sequence numbers on a connection and send masqueraded packets that will appear to be part of the data stream.
 Random sequence numbers do not make the problem go away but make it more challenging to launch the attack, particularly if the attacker does not have the ability to see traffic on the network.

 SYN flooding